Appreciated non-cash assets

 Equity compensation awards

-Certain equity compensation awards (or, more accurately, the stock acquired upon award exercising or vesting) often have a low cost basis and significant current market value that result in a large capital gains tax bill when sold.
+Certain equity compensation awards often have a low cost basis and significant current market value that result in a large capital gains tax bill when sold.
 If you itemize deductions, these appreciated shares, held more than one year, may provide a large tax benefit in the form of a current year, fair market value income tax deduction and potential elimination of capital gains taxes.

 The most common forms of equity compensation awards are non-qualified stock options, incentive stock options, restricted stock units, and restricted stock awards.
 The awards themselves are generally not transferable and therefore cannot be given to charity.
-However, once these awards are vested and/or exercised and the underlying stock is held for more than one year, a gift may be made.
-Note: in order to maximize tax benefits of the contribution, incentive stock options must be held two years from grant date and more than one year from the date of exercise.
+However, as a general rule, once these awards are vested and/or exercised and the underlying stock is held for more than one year, a gift may be made.

 Interested in learning more?